katyo/hid_def/README.md

 Of course, you **must** understand how HID report descriptors arranged and how to construct it using elements, but more you don't need to think about its internal binary representation.

+*IMPORTANT NOTE*: Because this DSL was developed for and using GCC/CLang so it haven't tested with other kind compilers.
+So PRs with support for other compilers are welcome.

 ## The usage example

 In order to get first notion about this library look the example below.